 Small businesses have it a little easier when it comes to their social strategy.
 There are how-to guides on small business tactics for big business results, and in many instances, small businesses are on social media representing a siloed organization.But as an enterprise-class business, your social media strategy gets more complicated.
-Not only are you coordinating the social strategies of multiple departments and possibly several countries, you want it to accurately represent your brand and reach your target audience.
+Not only are you coordinating the social strategies of multiple departments and possibly several countries, but you also want it to accurately represent your brand and reach your target audience.

 So how can you guarantee that you maximize your social media presence and marketing potential?